Support America’s National Ballet Company® DONATE NOW

 Born in Red Bank, New Jersey, Alexandra Basmagy began her ballet training at The Academy of Dance Arts under the direction of Jennifer James Church.
 There, she achieved the grades of Highly Commended and Honours in the Royal Academy of Dance examinations in Grade 4 through Advanced.
 In 2001, she continued her training at Studio Maestro, in New York City, with Francois Perron, Deborah Wingert, and Fabrice Herrault.

-In 2004, Basmagy was accepted into the Jacqueline Kennedy Onassis School at ABT under the direction of John Meehan.
-She continued her studies and graduated from JKO under the direction of Franco de Vita.
+In 2004, Basmagy was accepted into the American Ballet Theatre Jacqueline Kennedy Onassis School, under the direction of John Meehan.
+She continued her studies and graduated from the ABT JKO School under the direction of Franco de Vita.
 During her training, Basmagy attended Summer Intensives at Pacific Northwest Ballet, San Francisco Ballet, and three consecutive summers at American Ballet Theatre in New York.